hchaudhary1/opencode-prompts/.opencode/command/create_plan.md

    - What information to extract
    - Expected output format
 4. **Be EXTREMELY specific about directories**:
-   - If the ticket mentions "WUI", specify `humanlayer-wui/` directory
-   - If it mentions "daemon", specify `hld/` directory
-   - Never use generic terms like "UI" when you mean "WUI"
    - Include the full path context in your prompts
 5. **Specify read-only tools** to use
 6. **Request specific file:line references** in responses
 7. **Wait for all tasks to complete** before synthesizing
-8. **Verify sub-task results**:
+8. **Verify subagent results**:
-   - If a sub-task returns unexpected results, spawn follow-up tasks
+   - If a subagent returns unexpected results, spawn follow-up tasks
    - Cross-check findings against the actual codebase
    - Don't accept results that seem incorrect